yyaoisgood2021/HUB-screening/README.md

 ### "Constructing and training of logistic regression to facilitate candidate selection"

-To run the code, you need to prepare the sequence data for each chromosome (hg19): download from [UCSC](https://hgdownload.soe.ucsc.edu/goldenPath/hg19/chromosomes/), and save files to resources/hg19
+To run `CNN-AE-LR`, you need to prepare the sequence data for each chromosome (hg19): download from [UCSC](https://hgdownload.soe.ucsc.edu/goldenPath/hg19/chromosomes/), and save files to resources/hg19

 ### "Classifying hub essentiality with sequence and epigenetic features"